-Performance Measure: To complete 400 New Entrant Safety audits in FY 2018, 425 in FY 2019, and 450 in FY 2020 within 3 to 12 months of new carrier entry into the program, ensuring that all Participants are in full compliance with FMCSRs and Hazardous Materials regulations.
+Performance Measure: To complete 400 New Entrant Safety audits in FY 2018, 425 in FY 2019, and 400 in FY 2020 within 3 to 12 months of new carrier entry into the program, ensuring that all Participants are in full compliance with FMCSRs and Hazardous Materials regulations.

+The performance measure for FY 2020 was reduced to 400 audits due to staffing issues.
 The supervisor of the New Entrant section will review audit reports on a monthy basis for completeness and accuracy.
 Monthly meetings will be held to monitor progress in completing audits and monitoring the timeline to prevent overdue carriers in the inventory.